Digicreon/Dispak/README.md

 3. In this directory, you must create a file named `current` which will contain all your `ALTER` commands.
 You must commit this file.
 4. When you create a new tag with `dpk pkg`, the `current` file will be renamed with the tag version number(`X.Y.Z`), and a new empty `current` file is created.
 5. When you deploy a tag on a server (`dpk install` command), Dispak will check in the migration table which was the last migration executed; then it will process every migration files that are not already processed, in their creation order.

+The migration is done right after the deployment of the source code, before any system configuration.
+The connection to the database server is checked first; if it fails, the installation stops (exit code 41).

+Each migration file is executed inside a transaction (`START TRANSACTION`/`COMMIT`).
+Be aware of a MySQL limitation: DDL statements (`CREATE`, `ALTER`, `DROP`...) generate implicit commits, so only pure-DML migrations are really atomic.
+It is thus a good practice to write re-runnable migration files (`CREATE TABLE IF NOT EXISTS`...).

+If a migration file fails, the installation stops immediately, displaying the MySQL error message (exit code 42).
+The migration is *not* marked as done: its tracking row is kept with a NULL `dbm_d_done` field (as a trace of the failed attempt) and the MySQL error message is stored in its `dbm_s_error` column.
+The migration will be executed again at the next install, with a new tracking row; keep in mind that the statements executed before the error may still be applied (see the transaction limitation above).

+The `dbm_s_error` column is automatically added to migration tables created before its introduction.
+The configured database user then needs the `ALTER` privilege; otherwise a warning is displayed and the error messages are simply not stored in the database.

 As you can see, there is no process for migration roll-back.
 The main reason is to keep the system simple, by only writing  `ALTER` commands in plain SQL (whereas other database migration tools are usually using code written in a more complex programming language).
 If you need to roll-back easily, maybe you should spend more time on your testing/staging platform.
 Anyway, you can do database backups before migrations.
 The recommended way to do that is to add the execution of [Arkiv](https://github.com/Digicreon/Arkiv) in a pre-install script.